comeonbuddy/slate/source/index.html.md

 --------- | -----------
 client_id | your IA_PARTNER_CLIENT_ID_KEY
 client_secret | your IA_PARTNER_CLIENT_SECRET_KEY
-code | your Authorization Code that provided in the previous step redirect_uri | your callback url grant_type | always with string value 'authorization_code'
+refresh_token | your Authorization Code that provided in the previous step grant_type | always with string value 'refresh_token' scope | send it with empty string => ''

 ## Fetch User Information